youth study options

 Courses covered by William Angliss Institute

-Undertaken as part of VCAL or as a VET DSS, the Certificate II in Hospitality gives you foundation insights into the hospitality industry, practical skills to help get you a job, and has you studying at the specialist centre for foods, tourism, hospitality and events.
+Undertaken as a VET DSS, the Certificate II in Hospitality gives you foundation insights into the hospitality industry, practical skills to help get you a job, and has you studying at the specialist centre for foods, tourism, hospitality and events.

-Undertaken as part of VCAL or as a VET DSS, the Certificate II in Kitchen Operations gives you foundation cooking skills, practical experience to help get you a job, and has you studying at the specialist centre for foods, tourism, hospitality and events.
+Undertaken as a VET DSS, the Certificate II in Cookery gives you foundation cooking skills, practical experience to help get you a job, and has you studying at the specialist centre for foods, tourism, hospitality and events.